 This money has been spent of Human Resources, goods and services and staff costs.
-A large proportion of funding has been spent on numeracy and literacy interventions.
-A detailed breakdown is available in School.
+A large proportion of this funding has been spent on numeracy and literacy interventions, along with additional training for teachers.
+A detailed breakdown is available by clicking the above links.

 The impact of this expenditure has been that students have received a higher proportion of classroom learning and in some cases have accessed additional external services.
 Children have also been able to access valuable additional therapy sessions, including family counselling and have 1:1 support where needed.
 The introduction of Learning Mentor Teams has had a great impact on students as the students are at the centre of the LMT and individualised strategies for each student are devised by these teams.